GuangtengMeng/GuangtengMeng.github.io/index.md

 ## Biography

 I am a PhD candidate of cognitive neuroscience at the CARELab (PI: Prof. Xun Liu) of Institute of Psychology, CAS.
-I research interests focus on the psychological and neural mechanisms of interpersonal coopetition using behavioral modeling and neuroeconomics.
+My research interests focus on the psychological and neural mechanisms of interpersonal coopetition using behavioral modeling and neuroeconomics.

 [[GitHub](https://github.com/GuangtengMeng)]
 [[Twitter](https://twitter.com/GuangtengMeng)]